Complexity Classification in Infinite-Domain Constraint Satisfaction: Classification

 Now let $\bB'$ be a finite signature reduct of $\bB$.
 If $\bB'$ is preserved by a constant operation, then tractability of $\Csp(\bB')$ follows from Proposition~\ref{prop:const-core}.
 For the case that $\bB'$ is preserved by $\lele$ or $\dll$ we have presented a polynomial-time algorithm for $\Csp(\bB')$ in Theorem~\ref{thm:ll-alg}.
 If $\bB'$ is preserved by $\min,\mi,\mx$, or one of their duals, tractability of $\Csp(\bB')$ is shown in Section~\ref{sect:shuffle-algs}.

 Now suppose that $\bB$ is not preserved by one of the listed operations.
-Then by Theorem~\ref{thm:pre-main} we know that one of the relations $\Betw$, $\Cycl$, $\Sep$, $T_3$, $-T_3$, or $E^\mQ_6$ has a primitive positive definition in $\bB$.
-Each of those relations together with finitely many constants primitively positively interprets $(\{0,1\};\OIT)$: \begin{itemize} \item For $(\mQ;\Betw,0)$ a primitive positive interpretation of $(\{0,1\};\NAE)$ has been shown in Proposition~\ref{prop:betw-hard},which also gives a primitive positive interpretation of $(\{0,1\};\OIT)$ in $(\mQ;\Betw,0)$ via Theorem~\ref{thm:simulates-tame}. \item a primitive positive interpretation of $(\{0,1\}; \OIT)$ in $({\mathbb Q}; \Cycl)$ has been given in Theorem~\ref{thm:cycl-hard}. \item The structure $(\mQ; \Sep,0,1)$ primitively positively interprets $(\{0,1\};\OIT)$ by Proposition~\ref{prop:lcsp-sep-hard}. \item The structure $({\mathbb Q}; T_3,0)$ primitively positively interprets $(\{0,1\};\OIT)$ by Proposition~\ref{prop:Shard}; the proof for $-T$ is dual. \item $E_6^{\mQ}$ primitively positively interprets $(\{0,1\};\OIT)$ by Proposition~\ref{prop:1in3hard}. \end{itemize} Finally, by Proposition~\ref{prop:deep-taylor-mod-endo-tame} it follows that the two cases in the statement of Theorem~\ref{thm:tcsp-main} are distinct. \end{proof}
+Then by Theorem~\ref{thm:pre-main} we know that one of the relations $\Betw$, $\Cycl$, $\Sep$, $T_3$, $-T_3$, or $I_6$ has a primitive positive definition in $\bB$.
+Each of those relations together with finitely many constants primitively positively interprets $(\{0,1\};\OIT)$: \begin{itemize} \item For $(\mQ;\Betw,0)$ a primitive positive interpretation of $(\{0,1\};\NAE)$ has been shown in Proposition~\ref{prop:betw-hard},which also gives a primitive positive interpretation of $(\{0,1\};\OIT)$ in $(\mQ;\Betw,0)$ via Theorem~\ref{thm:simulates-tame}. \item a primitive positive interpretation of $(\{0,1\}; \OIT)$ in $({\mathbb Q}; \Cycl)$ with parameters has been given in Theorem~\ref{thm:cycl-hard}. \item The structure $(\mQ; \Sep,0,1)$ primitively positively interprets $(\{0,1\};\OIT)$ by Proposition~\ref{prop:lcsp-sep-hard}. \item The structure $({\mathbb Q}; T_3,0)$ primitively positively interprets $(\{0,1\};\OIT)$ by Proposition~\ref{prop:Shard}; the proof for $-T$ is dual. \item $I_6$ primitively positively interprets $(\{0,1\};\OIT)$ by Proposition~\ref{prop:1in3hard}. \end{itemize} Finally, recall from Theorem~\ref{thm:t-endo} that if $\bB$ does not have a constant endomorphism, then it is a model-complete core, and hence Corollary~\ref{cor:ua-dich-disj} shows that the two cases in the statement of Theorem~\ref{thm:tcsp-main} are distinct. \end{proof}

 See Figure~\ref{fig:summary} for an overview over the nine largest tractable temporal constraint languages; the entries also mention \emph{typical relations} for the respective language, i.e., a set of relations that is contained in the language, but not contained in any other of the nine languages -- hence, these relations show that all the languages are distinct.